 Now for the bad news.
 In his book, Jack: Straight from the Gut, he describes a 20/70/10 rule, where the 20% are top performers, 70% are average, and 10% are culled from the team.
 His theory, called force ranking, was that this attrition would eventually create an organization of all Grade A performers.
 Back then, that seemed to work well for GE.

-But this approach leaves me with some unsettling questions, as we march toward the midpoint of 2018:
+But this approach leaves me with some unsettling questions:

 - Even on a good team, someone always ends up on the bottom, right?